 The liver filters all of the body's blood and breaks down poisonous substances, such as alcohol and drugs.
 It also produces bile, a fluid that helps digest fats and carry away waste.

-Site of First-pass Metabolism:
+Site of First-Pass Metabolism:

 Mechanism (Step by step):